Up-scattering production of a sterile fermion at DUNE: complementarity with spallation source and direct detection experiments: Results and discussion

 \subsection{Sterile fermion decays}

 We finally turn our attention to potential signals that could trigger the detector due to events arising from SF decays.
 Indeed, SFs, after being produced via the up-scattering on nuclei and electrons inside the detector, could eventually decay within the detector to SM particles, thus leading to additional detectable signatures.
 For the sake of simplicity and illustration, we focus only on the vector interaction.
 Following Ref.~\cite{Candela:2023rvt}, in our framework there are only two decay modes of $\chi$ at tree-level.
-Specifically, for $m_\chi > m_V$ one has the two-body decay $ \chi \to V \nu_\alpha$, while for $m_\chi < m_V$ the three-body decay $ \chi \to \nu_\alpha f \bar{f}$ is possible via an off-shell mediator.
-The latter decay widths have been previously computed to be~\cite{Candela:2023rvt}~\footnote{Note that in this work we start from an effective Lagrangian (see Eq.~\eqref{eq:effective-lagrangian}).
+Specifically, for $m_\chi > m_V$ ($V$ being the vector mediator) one has the two-body decay $\chi \to V \nu_\ell$, while for $m_\chi < m_V$ the three-body decay $\chi \to \nu_\ell f\bar{f}$ is possible via an off-shell mediator.
+The decay widths of the two modes have been previously computed to be~\cite{Jho:2020jfz}~\footnote{Note that in this work we start from an effective Lagrangian (see Eq.~\eqref{eq:effective-lagrangian}).
 These expressions are obtained in the light-mediator case discussed in Ref.~\cite{Candela:2023rvt} and are equivalent under the assumption $g_V \equiv g_{\chi_L} = g_f$.}

-where $I(m_\chi, m_V, \mu_2)$ is expressed as
+where $I(m_\chi, m_V, \mu_2)$ is expressed as~\cite{Candela:2023rvt}

 with $\mu_2 \equiv m_\ell^2 / m_\chi^2$ and $\lambda(x,y,z)=x^2+y^2+z^2-2xy-2xz-2yz$ being the K\"all\'en function.
 Equation~\eqref{eq:chi-3body-decay} is valid in both the heavy- and light-mediator regimes.
 Notice that the latter decay mode is kinematically open for $m_\chi > 2 m_\ell$~\footnote{As explained in Ref.~\cite{Candela:2023rvt} radiative decays such as $\chi \to \nu \gamma$, $\chi \to \nu \gamma \gamma \gamma$ or $\chi \to \nu \nu \nu$ are possible.
 However, here we are interested in the analysis of nuclear and electron recoil signals.}.
 Finally, if also $m_V>2 m_\ell$, the dilepton decay channel is open and its decay width reads